What Should I Do this Summer?

 What if I need to work or take care of family members this summer?

-Should I pay for a pre-college summer program?
+I don’t need to work.
+Should I pay for a pre-college summer program instead?

 Generally, no, but specifically, sometimes.
-We parents often feel the need to spend thousands of dollars on summer programs to fill the summer months because we think the programs impress college admissions officers.
-That’s not a good reason for enrolling in these programs because most of these are not in themselves impressive.
+Families often feel the need to spend thousands of dollars on summer programs to fill the summer months because we think the programs impress college admissions officers.
+That’s not a good reason for enrolling in these programs, because most of these are not in themselves impressive.
 A rule of thumb is that if you are paying a lot of money, an admissions committee isn’t impressed by the program just by the fact of it.
+Some of the most well-respected summer programs are no cost or low cost.

-What is a good reason is if the program itself offers learning or enrichment that builds on a student’s interest in a unique way.
-Just taking a pre-college program at Columbia over the summer is not itself building a case for admission to an Ivy league college.
+If the program offers learning or enrichment that builds on a student’s interest in a unique way, however, it can be useful.
+Just taking a pre-college program at Brown over the summer is not itself building a case for admission to an Ivy league college.
 On the other hand, taking summer after summer of accelerating coursework at a college to prepare for pre-med courses can make sense for the right student, especially if she is coupling it with real-world learning, like volunteering as a junior EMT.
+I have also seen students build skills not available through their high school, like coding and robotics courses to prepare for a computer science major.

-Other programs that can be useful are those for developing special skills in, for instance, music, such as at a summer program at Berklee or NYU, or portfolio development for art or architecture.
+Other programs that can be useful are those for developing special arts skills , such as at a summer program at Berklee or NYU, or portfolio development for visual art or architecture.
+When my high school junior’s school recently cut the engineering electives, he took a Materials Science course at a local college to gain experience he could no longer get at his school.

 CTK College Coach Pro Tip: Students can make connections with faculty at these specialized programs, though do your research, as some schools hire adjunct faculty for the summer who will have no real connection to the college admissions process.